simul/simul.github.io/ref/simul/sky/baseskyrenderer.md

 Get a texture that represents the variation of sunlight, moonlight, ambient and total directional light with altitude.

 ### <a name="GetPlanet"/>simul::sky::PlanetStruct * GetPlanet(int index)
+Get the planet structure identified by \a index.

 ### <a name="GetSiderealSkyInterface"/>simul::sky::SiderealSkyInterface * GetSiderealSkyInterface()
 Get the sidereal sky interface - if using one, returns NULL otherwise.